 Daniel J. Boorstin

-The documentary series called "Wild Wild Country" is a true story about Osho.
+The documentary series called "Wild Wild Country" is a true story about the influential spiritual guru from the 1980s named Osho.
 It illuminates what can happen when a well intending but overly powerful Hierophant Archetype becomes the dominant authority of a group of followers.
-The shadow elements of the High Priest are ultimately what caused the demise of the Osho and his commune.
+The shadow elements of the High Priest are ultimately what caused the demise of Osho and his cult.

 It is extremely important to stay humble and open-minded while passionately expressing personal spirituality.
 If the goal is to spread wisdom and truth then it is wise to be strategic about it instead of fulfilling an impulse to respond right away.
 A hierophant does not need to speak to be a powerful expression of the truth and wisdom.